Borovaneca/CarWash/README.md

 * **`JWT Authentication`**

-Upon successful authentication, a JWT is generated and stored as an HTTP-only secure cookie in the user's browser.
+Upon successful authentication, a JWT is generated and stored as an HTTP-only secure cookie in the registerDTO's browser.
 This token is used to authenticate and authorize subsequent requests to protected endpoints within the application.
 - [x] *Expiration*: The token expires after 24 hours.
 ---